Library: Policy

 (i) Cash medical support.

-(1) When cash medical support is applicable, CSS requests the court order cash medical support to be paid by the obligor, until the obligor enrolls the child(ren) in accessible insurance coverage and provides proof of enrollment to CSS and the CP.
+(1) When cash medical support is applicable, CSS requests the court order the obligor to pay cash medical support, until the obligor enrolls the child(ren) in accessible insurance coverage and provides proof of enrollment to CSS and the CP.

 (2) CSS refers to the Cash Medical Income Guidelines Table as found in the child support computation form prescribed by CSS and published by the Administrative Office of the Courts on the Oklahoma State Courts Network site, per 43 O.S. § 120 to determine the cash medical support amount.